loveencounterflow/intertext-lexer/README.md

 * all the remaining *reserved* characters (default TID: `$reserved`); these could conceivably be used to produce a list of fishy parts in the source, and / or to highlight such places in the output, or, if one feels so inclined, terminate parsing with an error message.
-For example, when one wants to translate MarkDown-like markup syntax to HTML, one could decide that double stars start and end bold type (`<strong>...</strong>`), or, when a single asterisk is used at the start of a line, indicate unordered list items (`<ul>...<li>...</ul>`), and are considered illegal in any other position except inside code stretches and when escaped with a backslash.
+For example, when one wants to translate Markdown-like markup syntax to HTML, one could decide that double stars start and end bold type (`<strong>...</strong>`), or, when a single asterisk is used at the start of a line, indicate unordered list items (`<ul>...<li>...</ul>`), and are considered illegal in any other position except inside code stretches and when escaped with a backslash.
 Such a mechanism can help to uncover problems with the source